Sikorsky CH-53 Sea Stallion: Germany

-In 1966, the German military evaluated both the CH-53 and CH-47 as a replacement for the H-21 and H-34G helicopters with an initial requirement for 133.
-The purchase of the CH-53 was approved in June 1968 but due to budget constraints only 110 were ordered.
-Following the delivery in 1969 of two pre-production helicopters from Sikorsky the production aircraft were licence built by VFW-Fokker at Speyer in Germany.
-The first German-built CH-53G Mittlerer Transporthubschrauber helicopter flew from Speyer on 11 October 1971 and was delivered to the Erprobungsstelle der Bundeswehr 61 flight test center at Manching on 1 December 1971.
+In 1966, the German military evaluated the CH-53 and CH-47 as a replacement for the H-21 and H-34G helicopters, with an initial requirement for 133.
+In June 1968, the purchase of the CH-53 was approved, but due to budget constraints only 110 were ordered.
+Following the delivery in 1969 of two pre-production helicopters from Sikorsky, the production aircraft were licence built by VFW-Fokker at Speyer in Germany.
+The first German-built CH-53G Mittlerer Transporthubschrauber helicopter flew from Speyer in October 1971 and was delivered to the Erprobungsstelle der Bundeswehr 61 flight test center at Manching in December 1971.

-The German Army Aviation Corps received 110 type CH-53Gs, derivatives of the CH-53D, between 1971 and 1975.
+Between 1971 and 1975, the German Army Aviation Corps received 110 type CH-53Gs, derivatives of the CH-53D.
 108 helicopters were built in Germany by VFW-Fokker.
 The first flight by a German CH-53G was made in 1971, followed in March 1973 by the delivery of the first machines to Heeresfliegerregiment (HFlgRgt, Army Aviation Corps Regiment) 35 in Mendig, and shortly afterwards to the newly formed Army Aviation Corps Regiment 15 based at Rheine and Army Aviation Corps Regiment 25 based at Laupheim.